PegasusHT/Nft-marketplace/README.md

 3. The above command will generates 2 smart contracts address, nft and nftmarket.
 To call smart contracts' function in front end, we need to have their address and abi (in artifacts folder).
 Save these 2 addresses in a config.js inside frontend folder.
 4. Import those into React components (see code examples, frontend/src/components/..) and use them.

-## My approach to running the system in Socker: (these steps don't work yet)
+## My approach to running the system in Docker: (Frontend / React not working)
 1. Inside the <code>basesite</code> directory bring the containers up:
 ```shell
 docker-compose down && docker system prune -f